RayKlefstad/ICS45c/README.md

 git config --global user.email "<YourEmailHere>"  # Example: "klefstad@uci.edu"
 ```

-We will also set up an `ssh` key as `GitHub` is moving away from allowing the usage of `https`
+We will also set up an `ssh` key because `GitHub` is moving away from allowing the usage of `https`
 links.
 Please first take a look at [this page](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)
 which explains how to make an `ssh` key and then either follow the instructions there (NOTE: At the
 top of the page, it will have three tabs for operating systems.
 OpenLab is a `Linux` machine, so make
-sure that you select `Linux` and follow those instructions).
+sure that you select `Linux` and follow those instructions.)
 After you create your key, you will need to add
-it to `GitHub`, you can do that by following
+it to `GitHub`, by following
 [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 Once you have set up your `username`, `email`, and `ssh key`, you will need to